andresgbecerra/co-induction-anguar/Interview/ASP.NET.md

 - `ASP.NET` Core provides a configuration framework that gets settings as name-value pairs from an ordered set of configuration providers.
 -  Built-in configuration providers are available for a variety of sources, such as `.json` files, `.xml` files, environment variables, and command-line arguments.
 -  By default, `ASP.NET` Core apps are configured to read from `appsettings.json`, environment variables, the command line, and more.
+-  Application configuration in `ASP.NET` Core is performed using one or more configuration providers.

 > For managing confidential configuration data such as passwords, .NET Core provides the Secret Manager.